sindresorhus/sindresorhus.github.com/source/content/apps/command-x.md

 #### The app does not show up in the menu bar

 macOS hides menu bar apps when there is no space left in the menu bar.
 This is a common problem on MacBooks with a notch.
-Try quitting some menu bar apps to free up space.
+Try quitting some other menu bar apps to free up space.
 If this does not solve it, try quitting Bartender if you have it installed.

 #### The app does not work {#not-working}

 First, make sure you pressed <kbd>Command+X</kbd> and not <kbd>Command+C</kbd>.

 Then try enabling the setting “Use more reliable way of handling Command+X”.

+To make sure you used the app correctly.
+Try this: Select a file in Finder, press <kbd>Command+X</kbd>, change to a different folder, press <kbd>Command+V</kbd>.
+The file should have been moved to this new folder.

 To help me figure out the issue, press <kbd>Command+X</kbd> and <kbd>Command+V</kbd> in Finder, click the “Copy Debug Info” button in the Command X menu bar menu, and then [send the debug info to me](/feedback?product=Command%20X&referrer=Website-FAQ), including a short explanation of what didn't work.